peterl1000/hbbtvpv/README.md

 # hbbtvpv

+# This repository is deprecated, and replaced by hbbtvpv_rc.

 Very basic HbbTV DASH and HLS video playback app, based on the HbbTV Hello World app: https://github.com/HbbTV-Association/Tutorials/tree/main/hello-world

 The URL of a video for playback can be specified using the "?v=" parameter, otherwise a default video will be played.